Bangladesh Railway Class 6600: History

-In 2019, Bangladesh Railway ordered broad-gauge diesel-electric locomotives from American manufacturer Electro-Motive Diesel for ৳ 1,123.5 crore.
+In 2019, the Bangladesh Railway ordered broad-gauge diesel-electric locomotives from American manufacturer Electro-Motive Diesel for ৳ 1,123.5 crore.
 The model of Class 6600 locomotives is EMD GT42ACL.
 These are equipped with the EM2000 microprocessor control and AC traction motors.
 The prime mover is 12N-710G3B-EES and wheel arrangement Co-Co.
 The power is 3,250 hp.
 The EM2000 microprocessor control has excitation and load control, adhesion control, engine control, diagnostic system and archived unit history data.